-The Vigilant Battery Monitoring system receives periodic updates which can be installed by the end user.
-Updates are installed on the Vigilant Monitor via the Web-Interface.
-As of version 1.3.10, each system must be updated directly on the web-interface sequentially.
-This means if updating from 1.3.8 to 1.3.10, you must first update from 1.3.8 to 1.3.9.
+The VIGILANT Battery Monitoring system receives periodic updates which can be installed by the end user.
+Updates are installed on the VIGILANT Monitor via the Web-Interface.
+As of version 1.3.11, each system must be updated directly on the web-interface sequentially.
+This means if updating from 1.3.8 to 1.3.11, you must first update from 1.3.8 through 1.3.10 first.

-Eagle Eye also offers a service to perform updates.
-If interested, please request a quote here.
+Eagle Eye Power Solutions also offers a service to perform updates.
+If interested, please request a quote.